 When these people travel, they expect a similar environment.
 Amazon has developed Alexa for Hospitality, aimed at large hotel chains and vacation rentals.
 This "simplifies tasks for guests, such as playing music, ordering towels, controlling the temperature or lighting in the room, finding local restaurants and attractions, telephone dialing and even check-out operations.".

 Open systems, APIs and partnerships are the big technological trends that allow voice recognition to become operational in hotels, improving the customer experience and at the same time opening up the chance for top-level product sales, cross-selling and merchandising.
 Amadeus has an interest here - we work with companies like Volara, which has developed proprietary software that integrates with natural language processing platforms to create a special tool for the hospitality industry.

 To note: "As voice-based digital interactions become commonplace in homes, travelers will expect similar services from their providers."

 Great potential to increase travel sales

-The idea of a super-travel app has been around for a while.
-We believe that this idea will take shape in the next few years, for two reasons - the open source / API / partnership landscape means that it is possible to integrate all the flows in a super-application, and the customers get used to the idea.
+The idea of a travel super-application has been circulating for some time.
+We believe that this idea will take shape in the next few years, for two reasons - the open source / API / partnership landscape means that it is possible to integrate all flows into a super-application, and customers get used to the idea.

 When booking.com asked 12.500 travelers from nearly 30 countries, 57% said they wanted "a single application for all your planning, booking and travel needs".